yozefx/Kusakana/README.md

 1- The Software part is written in C# and compiled under .NET Framework 4.6.1.
 It is free for personal or commercial use in compliance with the licenses offered on the <a href="http://www.negrorevolutio.com/sommaire.html">NegroRevolutio</a> website.<br/>
 <h2><a href="http://www.negrorevolutio.com/Kusakana/kusakana.zip">Download Kusakana</a></h2><h3>
 2- The library contains the game engine.
-Currently only written in Java, based on LibGDX, the game engine is intended to be ported to all possible platforms and be rewritten in several programming languages.
+Currently only written in Java, based on LibGDX, the game engine is intended to be ported to all possible platforms and be rewritten in several programming languages.<br/>
 This is the reason for his presence on Github.
-It is here to find contributors who can offer portings or bindings for other platforms and languages.
+It is here to find contributors who can offer portings or bindings for other platforms and languages.<br/>
 Its source code is in the form of an Eclipse project.
-You can either import it directly into Eclipse or use another IDE that supports the import of Eclipse projects.
+You can either import it directly into Eclipse or use another IDE that supports the import of Eclipse projects.<br/>
-Or you can simply import the compiled game engine as a Java library (kusakana.jar) into your Java LibGDX project to manually add the code of your Kusakana game.
+Or you can simply import the compiled game engine as a Java library (kusakana.jar) into your Java LibGDX project to manually add the code of your Kusakana game.<br/><br/>

-The licenses for the exploitation of Kusakana Publisher Games and / or Game Engine are available on the official website of NegroRevolutio
+The <a href="http://www.negrorevolutio.com/sommaire.html">licenses</a> for the exploitation of Kusakana Games Editor and/or Game Engine are available on the official website of <a href="http://www.negrorevolutio.com">NegroRevolutio</a>